 You may be eligible for an intermediate exit award if you complete part of the course as detailed in this document.
-Any additional criteria (e.g. mandatory modules, credit requirements) for intermediate awards is outlined in the sections below.

-Award Criteria Awarding body If you do not meet the accreditation requirements for BSc Computer Science but otherwise meet the University's standard requirements for an honours award, you will be eligible for a BSc Computer Studies as an exit award.
-Royal Holloway, University of London
+Any additional criteria (e.g. mandatory modules, credit requirements) for intermediate awards is outlined in the sections below you do not meet these requirements but otherwise meet the requirements for BSc Computing Science, you will be eligible for BSc Computing Science as an exit award.
 Diploma in Higher Education (DipHE) Pass in 210 credits of which at least 90 must be at or above FHEQ Level 4 and at least 120 of which must be at or above FHEQ Level 5 Royal Holloway and Bedford New College Certificate in Higher Education (CertHE) Pass in 120 credits of which at least 90 must be at or above FHEQ Level 4 Royal Holloway and Bedford New College